Layron DeJarnette

 Layron DeJarnette is an American illustrator, director, art director, character designer, storyboard artist, animator and caricaturist.
-He is best known as a character designer on Disney's The Proud Family: Louder and Prouder, art director on the Monster High web series for Mattel. and character design supervisor on The Ricky Gervais Show (TV series) for HBO.
+He is best known as a character designer on Disney's The Proud Family: Louder and Prouder, art director on the Monster High web series for Mattel. and character design supervisor on The Ricky Gervais Show for HBO.
 He is a Garbage Pail Kids artist for Topps and trading card illustrator for the Upper Deck Company and Cryptozoic Entertainment.

 Early life

 DeJarnette was born in Detroit Michigan.
-He majored in Illustration at The College for Creative Studies and graduated with a Bachelor of Fine Arts degree.
+He received a Bachelor of Fine Arts in illustration from the College for Creative Studies.

 Career

-After graduating from The College for Creative Studies, DeJarnette worked at television station WKBD-TV in Southfield, Michigan as a graphic designer and illustrator, then trained at Walt Disney Feature Animation Studios in Orlando, Florida.
+DeJarnette began his career working as a graphic designer and illustrator at the WKBD-TV television station in Southfield, Michigan, after which he trained at Walt Disney Feature Animation Studios in Orlando, Florida.
 He later became an instructor at the College for Creative Studies, teaching Figure Drawing, Anatomy, Illustration and Animation Drawing.